9brada6/tabs-with-posts/tests/manual_testing.md

 5. Usually only one a(anchor) tag should be used.
 6. Each element must not declare css proprieties that can inherit: font-weight, font-face, font-kerning... etc. The only exceptions are font-size, word-break, word-wrap, white-spacing and line-height.
 7. Meta elements should have font-variant-numeric: lining-nums; to align the numbers in meta with the icons.
-8. All anchors should have the color and background color set in CSS, hover/focus are not mandatory, since it is overwritten by CSS specificity.
+8. All anchors should have the color and background color set in CSS(or not set, ut inherited from mixin as default), hover/focus are not mandatory, since it is overwritten by CSS specificity.
+9. For the title CSS, use color/background color target the title, when hover/focus is used, target the title inside the anchor(css property should be on h3, and not on the anchor, in css and in components).
-9. Make sure no margin bottom is on last article element, and no margin top is on last article element.
+10. Make sure no margin bottom is on last article element, and no margin top is on last article element.
 For each combination of last-item, first item possible.
 Margin-top: auto or margin-bottom: auto is permitted to align blocks in grid.
-10. Each article block should have word-wrap: break-word where is necessary, including in the title and meta.
+11. Each article block should have word-wrap: break-word where is necessary, including in the title and meta.
 Test this by inserting long lines of text.
-11. Make sure that each component has in css transition defined, transition is a CSS property that is not inherited.
+12. Make sure that each component has in css transition defined, transition is a CSS property that is not inherited.
-12. Any block should import twrp-block-mixin, and additionally, any meta item should have the class &__meta, title should have the class &__title.
+13. Any block should import twrp-block-mixin, and additionally, any meta item should have the class &__meta, title should have the class &__title.
-13. Test how article blocks are displayed in grid mode when the title/meta is longer than the others.
+14. Test how article blocks are displayed in grid mode when the title/meta is longer than the others.
 Make sure is displayed nice.
 As a fix, add margin-top:auto/margin-bottom: auto; on first/last item.
-14. Be sure that we use css variables where we need(meta font size, title font size... etc).
+15. Be sure that we use css variables where we need(meta font size, title font size... etc).
-15. Check if grid article block is having a good width per column(if the variable --twrp-grid-column needs to be set).
+16. Check if grid article block is having a good width per column(if the variable --twrp-grid-column needs to be set).
-16. Check if flex displayed meta should have align-items: baseline(in case one of the font-size is changed).
+17. Check if flex displayed meta should have align-items: baseline(in case one of the font-size is changed).

 ## Plugins